 I want to lead from the front to make Greenhill a more sustainable community, helping residents enjoy a better environment, less pollution and improved health.
-As such, I'm delighted to report back after my first year as Councillor on the great progress we have made, positioning Herne Bay at the forefront of the green economy.
+As such, I'm delighted to report back on my first two years as Councillor on the great progress we have made, positioning Herne Bay at the forefront of the green economy.